HeadLines - Rethinking the Beauty Standard

 Many nonwhite patients eventually seek follow-up surgeries, Boahene adds, because they don’t feel like they fit in anymore with their friends and families.
 “One of the top reasons nonwhite patients seek a revision surgery is because they feel like they’ve lost their ethnic features,” he says.

-To make sure patients are happiest with the end result, Boahene focuses on what features patients want to preserve and which ones they feel are out of place aesthetically, using their ethnic group’s beauty standards as a guide.
-With computer modeling, he shows patients how changing a feature will affect their whole look—a practice that often sways nonwhite patients from requesting typically Caucasian features.
-“My ultimate aim,” he says, “is a natural-looking result, one that enhances one’s beauty in an ethnically sensitive manner.”
+To make sure patients are happiest with the end result, Boahene says he keeps his consultations simple, focusing on what features patients want to preserve and which ones they feel are out of place aesthetically, using their ethnic group’s beauty standards as a guide.
+With the help of computer modeling, he shows patients how changing a feature will affect their whole look—a practice that often sways nonwhite patients from requesting typically Caucasian features.